slowernews/wisdom-tldr/README.md

 *'Fuck, don't give a fuck and don't be fucked over.'*

-6 general advices:<br>
+Five general advices:
-*'The root of our problems is our inability to let go.' -- Leo Babauta*<br>
-*'Avoiding conflict will not keep peace, will rot it.' -- EF*<br>
-*'Life is a balancing act.'*<br>
-*'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*<br>
-*'Happiness = reality / expectations'*<br>
 *'No one is a prophet in his own land'*
+*'The root of our problems is our inability to let go.' -- Leo Babauta*
+*'Avoiding conflict will not keep peace, will rot it.' -- EF*
+*'Life is a balancing act.'*
+*'Happiness = reality / expectations'*

+Two practical advices:
-One practical advice: *'Have more than one child.'*
+*'Have more than one child.'*
+*'Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success.'*

-One last advice (specially for introverts): *'Aim at relying on your network and not at being self-sufficient.'*
+One last advice for introverts: *'Aim at relying on your network and not at being self-sufficient.'*